LuisJimenez35/Task1-Programming-6/README.md

-# 🗒️ Task 1 Programming 6
+# 🗒️Task 1 Programming 6
 ## ❕Situation:
 Assignment 1 (First interaction with an API)
 ## ⚠️Requirements